 - Additional information

 African Elephant Skull Replica measures 33 inches or 84cm.
 African Elephant Skull Replica is museum quality polyurethane cast.
 Made in the USA.
-Loxodonta africana is the scientific name for the African Elephant.
+2-part skull (separate cranium and jaw).

 Both male and female African elephant or Loxodonta africana have tusks that grow from deciduous teeth called tushes, which are replaced by tusks when calves are about one year old.